rozek/yjs-bundle/README.md

 * Chrome for Android ≥ 111
 * Safari on iOS ≥ 16.4

-(see [can I use](https://caniuse.com/import-maps) for additional details, especially if your browser is not listed above)
+(see "[Can I use](https://caniuse.com/import-maps)" for additional details, especially if your browser is not listed above)

 ## Build Instructions ##